 OCDEL funds an information and referral service, CONNECT, designed to link families with early intervention and special education services.
 CONNECT is a statewide resource and referral system and currently is a phone and fax system staffed by one full time employee (FTE) who is a trained information specialist.
 Back up support is provided as needed.
 The line is staffed 7:30 am to3:30 pm each business day.
 Programs are encouraged to share information regarding CONNECT with families when the results of screening suggest the need for additional services.
-CONNECT services can be accessed at 1-800-692-7288.
+CONNECT services can be accessed at 1-800-692-7288, help@connectpa.net, or by submitting the form online.